Texas Tech University Archives

 Auditor's Reports

-Operating budgets and budget summaries for Texas Tech University and Texas Tech Health Sciences Center.
+Operating budgets, budget summaries, and various other financial reports for Texas Tech University and Texas Tech Health Sciences Center.

 • U 32.1 Budgets (Duplicates), 1950-2002: This 12 box collection consists of duplicate copies of the Texas Tech University system's budgets.